Building the Value-Added Economy on Xaayda Gwaay.yaay

 What’s Next

 The 2024 Coast Funds grant was instrumental in getting the project off the ground.
-It provided funding to purchase milling equipment, prepare the Ferguson site, and hire a Value-Added Development Coordinator to lead next steps and engage with the community.
+It provided funding to purchase milling equipment, preparation the Ferguson site, and hire a Value-Added Development Coordinator to lead next steps and engage with the community.